Mindfulness interventions, like positive psychology itself, are focused on bettering peoples’ lives no matter what their situations are.

 The Mindfulness Practice Center of Fairfax

 The Mindfulness Practice Center of Fairfax in Virginia in the United States offers mindfulness workshops on Saturdays.
-You can take either all-day workshops (8:45 AM – 4:00 PM) for $80 or half-day programs (8:45 AM – 1:30 PM) for $60.
+You can take either all-day workshops (8:45 AM – 4:00 PM) or half-day programs (8:45 AM – 1:30 PM).
 People who sign up for the all-day workshop can leave after lunch as one would for the half-day.

 Mindful Practices with Leanda

-A mindfulness center in Dublin, Ireland called Mindful Practices with Leanda offers a half-day workshop (from 10:00 AM – 1:00 PM) for 30 euros.
+A mindfulness center in Dublin, Ireland called Mindful Practices with Leanda offers a half-day workshop (from 10:00 AM – 1:00 PM).
 The workshop is led by Leanda Carroll, a licensed psychologist who has been studying mindfulness for over a decade.
 This workshop focuses on reducing stress in your daily life and improving personal awareness but also claims to help attendees start their own mindfulness practice.

 Mindfulness Works Australia

 Mindfulness Works Australia offers one-day workshops for mindfulness beginners in Redcliffe, Peregian Beach, Bardon, and Sydney.
 Each session includes a one-year subscription to the group’s mindfulness app, WildFlowers.

 The sessions are led by teachers, authors, and counselors, depending on which location one chooses to take the workshop in.
 These workshops focus on teaching mindfulness to people so that they can have less stress in their lives and sleep better, as well as be more accepting of themselves.